MikroElektronika/mikrosdk_click_v2/clicks/balancer5/README.md

 ## Examples Description

-> This demo performs neccessary initializations, reads ADC values from click registers and logs it.
+> This demo performs neccessary initializations, reads ADC values from Click registers and logs it.

 **The demo application is composed of two sections :**